polius/meteornext-docs/docs/getting-started.md

 ![alt text](../assets/introduction/install3.1.png "Install - Server")

-In case the database exists in the server a dialog will appear with two options:
+In case the database exists in the server, a dialog will appear with two options:

 - **Install Meteor Next**: Select this option if it's the first time that you install Meteor Next.
 This option will delete and recreate the given database with a fresh installation of Meteor Next.